astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/06_configure-platform.md

 ---
-title: "Configure Your Astronomer Platform"
+title: "Apply a Platform Configuration Change"
 navTitle: "Configure the Platform"
 description: "How to push configuration changes via Helm to an Astronomer platform."
 ---